Journey to the West: Media adaptations

-Saiyūki (西遊記), also known by its English title Monkey and commonly referred to by its title song, "Monkey Magic," is a Japanese television series starring Masaaki Sakai, produced by Nippon TV and International Television Films in association with NHK (Japan Broadcasting Corporation) and broadcast from 1978 to 1980 on Nippon TV.
+Monkey (西遊記, Saiyūki), also commonly referred to by its title song, "Monkey Magic," is a Japanese television series starring Masaaki Sakai, produced by Nippon TV and International Television Films in association with NHK (Japan Broadcasting Corporation) and broadcast from 1978 to 1980 on Nippon TV.
 It was translated into English by the BBC.

 In the 1980s, China Central Television (CCTV) produced and aired a TV adaptation of Journey to the West under the same name as the original work.
 A second season was produced in the late 1990s covering portions of the original work that the first season skipped over.

 In 1988, the Japanese anime series Doraemon released a movie named Doraemon: The Record of Nobita's Parallel Visit to the West which is based on the same story.

 In 1997, Brooklyn-based jazz composer Fred Ho premiered his jazz opera Journey to the East, at the Brooklyn Academy of Music, which he developed into what he described as a "serial fantasy action-adventure music/theater epic," Journey Beyond the West: The New Adventures of Monkey.
 Ho's pop-culture infused take on the story of the Monkey King has been performed to great acclaim.

 In 1999, the Sony PlayStation game Saiyuki: Journey West was released, which follows the general plot of the story.

 A video game adaptation titled Enslaved: Odyssey to the West was released in October 2010 for PlayStation 3, Xbox 360, and Microsoft Windows.
 It was developed by Ninja Theory and published by Bandai Namco Entertainment.
 The voice and motion capture for the main protagonist, 'Monkey', were provided by Andy Serkis.